 Table 14.5: Examples and Uses of Conflict Management Strategies Strategy Examples Appropriate for Avoiding Buffer created between groups Discussions postponed.
 Trivial issues.
 Explosive issues - used to calm parties involved before resolving some other way.
-Accommodating Acceptance of customer returns Modification of product or process according to manager's ideas.
-Gaining good will.
+Accommodating Modification of product or process according to manager's ideas.
 Building up social credits for other conflicts.
-Strategy emphasizing that customer is always right.
-Compromising Negotiation in which parties each gain part of what they sought.
-Quickly reaching a temporary solution.
-Goals that are too important to concede by competition.
-Competing Making needs or solutions clear while maintaining respect for others (i.e., assertiveness).
+Strategy emphasizing that customer is always right Quickly reaching a temporary solution.
+Goals that are too important to concede by competition. while maintaining respect for obvious others (i.e., assertiveness).
 Situations in which a best solution is obvious or other party is obviously wrong or untrustworthy.
 Emergencies - can lead to faster solutions since parties work more independently.
 Collaborating Competing groups are shown how they need to work together for productivity.
 Problems requiring new insight.
 Situations in which building commitment is important.
 Significant conflicts - because of high time and energy requirements.